Film Schools in Boston with Course and Program Descriptions

 Students enrolled in the Master of Fine Arts in Film and Television program are required to complete 64 credit hours of coursework.
 The program is designed to be completed in four semesters.
 Course topics focus on the history and theory of film.
 Students have the option to complete a thesis in their final semester, but it is not required.

-Master of Science/Master of Fine Arts in Film Production
+Master of Fine Arts in Cinema and Media Production

-Graduate students interested in film production complete one year of coursework before undergoing an evaluation of their work to determine whether they will complete the Master of Science or Master of Fine Arts track.
-Students selected for the Master of Fine Arts track complete an additional year of coursework after the initial year, and students selected for the Master of Science complete one additional semester.
+Graduate students interested in film production complete one year of coursework before undergoing an evaluation of their work to determine whether they will complete the Master of Fine Arts track.
+Students selected for the Master of Fine Arts track complete an additional year of coursework after the initial year.
 Graduates of the program are prepared for a career in filmmaking.

 Film students in Boston also might want to explore the film programs offered by Suffolk University or Northeastern University, both located in Boston.
 Boston College in Chestnut Hill and The New England Institute of Art in Brookline both offer film programs as well.